Phryganoporus candidus: Reproduction and lifecycle

 Juvenile females will leave their birth nest when they are in their penultimate (second-to-last) instar, right before they are sexually mature.
 Males wait to leave the maternal nest until they are fully mature.
 This staggering in dispersal helps to reduce inbreeding and promotes gene exchange between nests.
 Males are considered sexually mature when their palps are fully developed.
 Females are fully mature when their epigyne is fully crosslinked.
-They then mate (mating and courtship behavior detailed below), but not all mating results in egg sac production.
+They then mate (mating and courtship behaviour detailed below), but not all mating results in egg sac production.
 If egg sacs are produced from matings, they will be covered in spider silk and safely placed in a new mother’s nest as they develop.
 Egg sacs can carry a varying amount of spiderlings, but the average in the wild is around 25 spiderlings per sac.
 A mother will produce a few sacs and spiderlings will start to emerge around April.

-Behavior
+Behaviour

-Social behavior
+Social behaviour

 P. candidus are considered a subsocial species, as they only cooperate as juveniles due to the pheromones the mother secretes as she builds the natal nest.
 Their type of sociality is classified as a periodic social life cycle; they are only social for their juvenile and (for females) mother life periods.
 Sub-adult female spiders, regardless of relation, are known to work together to bring down prey, as long as they are not looking for territory to build nests.
 If two female spiders looking to set up nests or two male spiders are in close proximity, they will fight each other to reduce local competition.